michaelx/Shaarli/doc/md/Troubleshooting.md

 - You may be using OperaTurbo or OperaMini, which use their own proxies which may change from time to time.
 - If you have another application on the same webserver where Shaarli is installed, these application may forcefully expire php sessions.

 ### Old apache versions, Internal Server Error

 If you hosting provider only provides apache 2.2 and no support for `mod_version`, `.htaccess` files may cause 500 errors (Internal Server Error).
 See [this workaround](https://github.com/shaarli/Shaarli/issues/1196#issuecomment-412271085).

 ## Sessions do not seem to work correctly on your server

 Follow the instructions in the error message.
 Make sure you are accessing shaarli via a direct IP address or a proper hostname.
 If you have **no dots** in the hostname (e.g. `localhost` or `http://my-webserver/shaarli/`), some browsers will not store cookies at all (this respects the [HTTP cookie specification](http://curl.haxx.se/rfc/cookie_spec.html)).

+### Upgrade: You must specify an integer as a key

+In `v0.8.1` we changed how link keys are handled (from timestamps to incremental integers).
+Take a look at `data/updates.txt` content.

+#### Upgrade: `updates.txt` contains `updateMethodDatastoreIds`

+Try to delete it and refresh your page while being logged in.

+#### Upgrade: `updates.txt` doesn't exist or doesn't contain `updateMethodDatastoreIds`

+1. Create `data/updates.txt` if it doesn't exist
+2. Paste this string in the update file `;updateMethodRenameDashTags;`
+3. Login to Shaarli
+4. Delete the update file
+5. Refresh